quil/quil/README.markdown

 of java.awt.event.MouseEvent class) and get all needed information (like mouse position etc) from that object.
 Also, accessing instance fields of the PApplet class from within proxy doesn't work.

+## License

+`processing.core` is distributed under Common Public License Version 1.0.
+The official Processing.org's core.jar is distributed under LGPG and its code can be found on http://processing.org/

 ## TODO ##